-Batch workload processing refers to groups of jobs (batches) that are scheduled to be processed at the same time as determined by a member of the IT or business team.
-Traditionally, batch workloads are processed during batch windows, periods of time when overall CPU usage is low (typically overnight).
+Batch processing is a method of scheduling groups of jobs (batches) to be processed at the same time as determined by a member of the IT or business team.
+Traditionally, batch workloads have been processed during batch windows, which are periods of time when overall CPU usage is low (typically overnight).
 The reason for this is two-fold:

-- Batch workloads can require high CPUs, occupying resources that are needed for other operational processes during the business day
+- Batch workloads can require high usage of the CPU, occupying resources that are needed for other operational processes during the business day

-- Batch workloads are typically used to process transactions and to produce reports, for example, gathering all sales records that were created over the course of the business day
+- Batch workloads are typically used to process transactions and to produce reports.
+An example of this would be gathering all sales records that were created over the course of the business day